zevenet/zproxy/README.md

 - **ConnTO** value

 	How long should zproxy wait for a connection to the back-end (in seconds).
 Default: the TimeOut value.
 This value can be overridden for specific back-ends.

-- **CacheRamSize** value

-	The  maximum size (in bytes by default) that the cache will use from RAM.
-It is allowed to us some byte modifiers as k, K, m, M, g and G, pay attention not to set higher values than the available RAM free.

-- **CacheRamPath** "path"

-	Indicate the path to an existing directory to use as the root point where the RAM cache storage will be mounted using ramfs filesystem.

-- **CacheDiskPath** "path"

-	Path to an existing directory which will be used as the root point for the on disk cache storage.

-- **CacheThreshold** value

-	Percentage of the total size that the cache will use to determine whether an entry should go to ram or to disk.

 - **WSTimeOut** value